-This blurred border seems to make not a few people uneasy, as certain psychotherapists look down on coaching and, at the same time, as is often the case, feel threatened by it.
+In a previous article, I described existential coaching as the ultimate grey area between coaching and therapy.
+This blurred border seems to make a few people uneasy, as certain therapists look down on coaching and, at the same time, as is often the case, feel threatened by it.

 They both aim to make clients more emotionally resilient and to help them move forward in life by identifying what is holding them back.

-Therefore, therapy can involve recovery and help people move from a state of dysfunction to one of being functional.
-Whereas coaching is much more about helping healthy individuals achieve their full potential.
+Therefore, therapy can involve recovery from a state of dysfunction to one of being functional; whereas coaching is more about helping healthy individuals achieve their full potential.

-But, of course, not all therapy clients are ill, as many healthy people seek the services of psychotherapists and psychologists.
-And at the same time, coaching clients aren't always completely healthy.
+However, not all therapy clients are ill, as many healthy people seek the help of therapists and psychologists.
+And, at the same time, coaching clients aren't always completely healthy.